Clinopodium

 Clinopodium species are used as food plants by the larvae of some Lepidoptera species including Coleophora albitarsella.

 Various Clinopodium species are used as medicinal herbs.
-For example, C. laevigatum is used in Mexico as a tea under the name poleo or yerba de borracho to cure hangovers, stomach aches, and liver disease.
+For example, C. macrostemum is used in Mexico as a tea under the name poleo or yerba de borracho to cure hangovers, stomach aches, and liver disease.

 Taxonomy

 Clinopodium has been defined very differently by different authors.
 Some have restricted it to as few as 13 species, all closely related to the type species, Clinopodium vulgare.
-In the latest revision of Lamiaceae, Clinopodium encompassed about 100 species, including those otherwise placed in the genera Acinos, Calamintha, and Xenopoma.
+In the latest revision of Lamiaceae, Clinopodium encompassed about 100 species, including those otherwise placed in the genera Acinos, Calamintha, Micromeria, Satureja, and Xenopoma.
 This circumscription, called Clinopodium sensu lato, was shown to be polyphyletic in 2004, with additional information on the issue published in 2010.
+As currently defined, Clinopodium includes both a core clade of this genus that includes the type species and a sister clade that is a broad assemblage of New World species designated Clinopodium alongside species included in 22 other genera.
+This "Clinopodium complex" will need a systematic taxonomic and nomenclatural review before valid names can be designated.

 Selected species

+The genus Clinopodium is considered polyphyletic by modern authors.
+The cladistic classification below follows the clades outlined in Brauchler, et al (2010) with additional species data from Drew, et al (2017).
+New World species of Clinopodium that have not been sequenced are assumed to be part of the "New World group".